Trump Mad Russia’s Plans to Help Him in 2020 Were Revealed to Lawmakers: Report

-Already, there are a lot of similarities between the 2016 and 2020 elections — in-fighting between supporters of the Democratic candidates, an electoral map advantageous to the Republican party — though a major new symmetry was reported by the New York Times on Thursday.
+Already, there are a lot of similarities between the 2016 and 2020 elections — infighting between supporters of the Democratic candidates, an electoral map advantageous to the Republican Party — though a major new symmetry was reported by the New York Times on Thursday.
 Intelligence officials have reportedly warned the House that Russia is already interfering in the 2020 contest, including actions to disrupt the Democratic primary.
 But unlike last cycle, when Trump publicly and openly invited Russian meddling on his behalf, the president wasn’t so thrilled that the information was out in the open this time.

 According to the Times, Trump “berated” the outgoing acting director of national intelligence Joseph Maguire when he found out that Shelby Pierson, the intel official responsible for election security, had disclosed the information to lawmakers on February 13 — and was particularly upset that his impeachment adversary Adam Schiff was in the room.
 (It appears the president was hoping the House Intelligence Committee chairman would skip the crucial briefing.)
 Sources who spoke with the Times state that Trump was furious because he was concerned that Democrats, and Schiff specifically, would “weaponize” this support from Russia.